 Front-end Odometry

-Our front-end odometry module includes an IMU Preintegrator and a Stereo VO to estimate frame-to-frame motions from IMU data and stereo images, respectively.
-The Stereo VO is consist of a Monocular VO for estimating the rotation and translation direction, and a Scale Corrector for recovering the true scale.
-The estimated motions are aggregated to form trajectories and transmitted to the back-end for optimization.
+Our front-end odometry includes an IMU module and a VO network to estimate the frame-to-frame motions from IMU measurments and stereo images, respectively.
+The The stereo VO has a monocular VO backbone and a scale corrector, while the IMU module has a denoising network and a pre-integrator.
+The entire structure is differentiable to enable imperative learning.
+The estimated motions are transmitted to the back-end for optimization.

 Back-end Pose-velocity Graph Optimization